 Each student must select one neighborhood in Miami and write an academic travel guide describing it.
 The guide should provide a manner to discover the authentic nature of location.
 The guide should include history, demographics, urban design, transportation, museums, monuments, places of worship, eateries, and broader lessons we can reflect upon.

-The project should consist of a written guide supported by photographs and/or videos, preferably original ones, though if you utilize existing media from someone else, you must give credit properly and cite them accordingly.
+The project should consist of a written guide supported by artworks, photographs and/or videos.

 Bal Harbour Islands